 - The uncertainty of chemical contents

 Guessing the contents of any vape juice, from any given brand is as good as shooting in the dark.
 Sure, you’d probably hit the nail on the head with a few, but it is almost impossible to know for certain what the rest are.
 This is because no two vape flavours out there are the same, and all of them differ across manufacturers.
 To make matters worse, vapers also have the liberty to concoct premixed flavours with existing juices in their stash.
 This encourages interaction between various chemicals, producing potentially dangerous byproducts in the process.
 A good example of this is the formation of acetals from the interaction between propylene glycol (PG) and aldehydes-based flavourants.
-Acetals is a compound known to cause irritation to the receptors in the airway but since most manufacturers aren’t aware of this, basic yet responsible warnings are left out of packaging labels.
+Acetals is a compound known to cause irritation to the receptors in the airway, inducing certain upper and lower airway diseases but since most manufacturers aren’t aware of this, basic yet responsible warnings are left out of packaging labels.
 On top of that, the novelty and nascency of vape means that it’s still too early for researchers to predict long-term detrimental health effects that it could introduce.

 - Younger vapers, earlier complications

 Unlike vape products, purchase of cigarettes in Malaysia is restricted to only those aged 18 and above.
 Without any age regulations for the former, there have even been reports of vape users as young as 8 years old!
 These young nicotine addicts are not only exposed to the side effects and complications related to nicotine dependency, but also the health effects of various undetermined chemicals in different vape juices, as illustrated in the preceding point.
 According to the United States’ Centre for Disease Control and Prevention (CDC), the average age of patients suffering from vape-related lung complications in the recent wave is 19 years old, that’s barely two decades into life!

 Vaping just isn’t worth it